 PLANNING AND DEVELOPMENT

+The project is now underway.
 Building from work by USAID conducted about 1960 to reconstruct the ancient Roman reservoir on the east side of the site, the project is now underway.
 In 2010, proof of concept work by local residents outside the site’s boundary first reopened the NE water channel flowing into the Roman reservoir, which now fills annually.
-Initial stages of the work are scheduled for 2016, with conservation and restoration targeted for completion by 2019 and a permanent community delivery system as well as appropriate monitoring and evaluation set up concurrently.
+Initial stages of the work began in 2016, with conservation and restoration targeted for completion by 2019 and a permanent community delivery system as well as appropriate monitoring and evaluation set up concurrently.